ANDREW COTRUPI, DEFENSE ATTORNEY OF HAMPTON, NH

 Does it matter which lawyer I hire?

 Yes.
 DWI defense is highly complex, from the standardized field sobriety testing, the workings of a portable breath testing devise to the margin of error in the intoxilyzer 5000 and the ability of the human body to absorb, distribute and eliminate alcohol.
 I have the knowledge to advise you of what to expect when you go to court as well as the best defenses you have.
-I can provide you with the names of other New Hampshire attorneys with solid reputations in DWI defense so you can be fully informed in making a decision about which lawyer is best suited to defend you.
+I can also provide you with the names of other New Hampshire attorneys with solid reputations in DWI defense so you can be fully informed in making a decision about which lawyer is best suited to defend you.

 Further, this firm focuses exclusively on criminal practice, with the bulk of that concentrated in DWI defense.
 We are hired by members of law enforcement, family members of court staff and others with knowledge of the criminal justice system for a reason.
 We have decided not to embrace the marketing strategy of a web site full of generic or wrong information about DWI defense, testimonials from a handful of clients or "credentials" from organizations that simply require a check to endorse you.
 This is truly what we do, where we do it.